brshallo/spin/README.md

 **More Documentation**

-*For a more detailed description and review of the current methodology used in pints, see [Simulating Prediction Intervals](https://www.bryanshalloway.com/2021/04/05/simulating-prediction-intervals/).*
+*For a more detailed description and review of the current methodology used in spin, see [Simulating Prediction Intervals](https://www.bryanshalloway.com/2021/04/05/simulating-prediction-intervals/).*

 # Notes, Limitations, Resources, Ideas

-pints produces reasonable, simple to create prediction interval (assuming iid) for any model type supported by the tidymodels ecosystem.
-Due to it taking in a *workflow*, pints takes an expansive view of uncertainty due to model estimation and include both model fit *as well as* preprocessing steps (which feels like a good idea in most cases).
-That said, pints is *very much* in toy / experimental form[2]:
+spin produces reasonable, simple to create prediction interval (assuming iid) for any model type supported by the tidymodels ecosystem.
+Due to it taking in a *workflow*, spin takes an expansive view of uncertainty due to model estimation and include both model fit *as well as* preprocessing steps (which feels like a good idea in most cases).
+That said, spin is *very much* in toy / experimental form[2]:

--   A more detailed description of the (rough) methodology currently used by pints can be found in the second of three blog posts I wrote on building prediction intervals: [Simulating Prediction Intervals](https://www.bryanshalloway.com/2021/04/05/simulating-prediction-intervals/) where I also include references to related posts by Dan Saattrup
+-   A more detailed description of the (rough) methodology currently used by spin can be found in the second of three blog posts I wrote on building prediction intervals: [Simulating Prediction Intervals](https://www.bryanshalloway.com/2021/04/05/simulating-prediction-intervals/) where I also include references to related posts by Dan Saattrup